In Labour’s first Budget in October 2024, Chancellor Rachel Reeves announced an increase in the Employer National Insurance rate.

 The Budget also made changes to the Employment Allowance.
 This allows certain businesses and charities to reduce their Class 1 NI liability by up to £5,000 per employee.
 It also applies to people who employ a care or support worker.

-Currently, businesses can only claim the Employment Allowance if their National Insurance liabilities were less than £100,000 in the previous tax year.
+Before, businesses could only claim the Employment Allowance if their National Insurance liabilities were less than £100,000 in the previous tax year.
 It’s possible to claim the allowance for the four previous tax years.

-The Autumn 2024 Budget increased the Employment Allowance to £10,500 per year from April 2025.
-The £100,000 threshold will also be abolished.
+The Autumn 2024 Budget increased the Employment Allowance to £10,500 per year which came into effect from April 2025.
+The £100,000 threshold has been abolished.
 This means that some employers may be able to significantly reduce their NI liability.

 You can learn more about the Employment Allowance here.